w3f/Grants-Program/applications/TREX_Network.md

 ![TREX arch](https://sat02pap001files.storage.live.com/y4mCxh3v92-Q3SeR5Le00nfK2p3UqwRvTLNymJrm1VPHO6pyaC3h4g6IjJ3WeSznwK4llcxYDwVjwTuNSYcG31wx7gbuFPcVA8QZL2nACTkJ4SylngdwUusZKr95ThUv7jCwUaqIIXcCKgYKsmoIRrL-sb3Db3sq-hwkTX-CRxhluIuCYcSh0mMzHtpsLG-AySK?width=947&height=685&cropmode=none)

 As shown in the above figure, a client machine can encrypt its data with a symmetric key and send the data to the current block as a part of extrinsic.
-To unlock the encrypted data in the future, the client machine must shield the key in use and send the shielded key to the off-chain workers inside the TEE.
+The client machine must shield the key in use and send the shielded key to the off-chain workers inside the TEE to unlock the encrypted data in the future.
 The client needs to get remote attestation before trusting the off-chain worker to protect the key from third-party accesses.
-The client can use [Integritee Network](https://integritee.network) for a decentralized attestation service, or it may use some cloud-based remote attestation services (e. g.
+The client can use a decentralized attestation service, or it may use some cloud-based remote attestation services (e. g.
 [Azure Confidential Computing Service](https://azure.microsoft.com/en-us/solutions/confidential-compute/)).
-[Integritee Network](https://integritee.network) is a successful pioneer developed on the Polkadot ecosystem and provides a confidential computing platform and infrastructure solutions on Web3.

 Inside the protected enclave, a separated and encrypted region for code and data, the key for releasing the on-chain data is inserted into a priority queue based on its release time.
+And the off-chain worker has no access to the shielded data in use.
 Once the release time is approaching its nearest block, the off-chain worker would release the key from the TEE and expose it to the public.
 Once the key is released, the block index engine can discover the early encrypted data and decrypt it so it can be accessed publicly.

-The off-chain worker cannot manipulate the release schedule of keys since decentralized services attested the executable, and it has no access to the shielded data in use.
+- Enhanced security in timed-release encryption

+The scheduled release is only constructed from the time-lapse inside the enclave without using any unsecured system clock since malicious workers may manipulate the system time to retrieve keys before the schedule.
+Once the enclave starts, it will acquire current time from the trusted time service with [Intel SGX SDK](https://github.com/intel/linux-sgx/blob/1115c195cd60d5ab2b80c12d07e21663e5aa8030/sdk/tae_service/tae_service.cpp).
+Furthermore, the latest Xeon scalable processors that support 2nd-gen SGX may use "RDTSC" instruction to calculate relative time within the enclave.
+A malicious worker may suspend the execution for an arbitrary duration or "rewind" the release process, but it only delays or duplicate the release of encrypted data.
+An off-chain worker gains nothing from doing that (See TREX tokenomics for more details).
+As a result, the off-chain worker cannot manipulate the release schedule of keys with an attested executable.

+Since there could be security loopholes in Intel SGX or any other similar system, the client cannot rely on a single worker to protect their data from early release.
+Therefore, key splitting is an effective method for distributing a key to multiple off-chain workers.
+Furthermore, if a malfunctioned worker may lose a part of a key, the client can send multiple copies of a piece to different workers to reduce the chance of missing parts.
+Eventually, all parts of a key will be released to the blockchain.
+Then a block index engine may reconstruct the original key from a collection of pieces and use the key to unlock early data.

-- TREX token economy
+- TREX tokenomics

 The TREX network comprises different entities, including third-party developers, validators, archivers, and users.
 A simple example of core functionality in the TREX network.

 ![Workflow](https://sat02pap001files.storage.live.com/y4m-6fn2EHbIEctqPi4P_8PI0jc8B0HaImf_-065KvTi7GH_A9LUzkFnD5gfszLtS9GQujRDwQanrz_WihcMZvj8s6AhATo0xDIY_hQlDJbUdVNgT_qMJaE-N1k5RC5vEBXStgqTOypL9ql-FbjjDXSiDtNBqBeimm_7CBMsqqPHegLLgnu9mH_uCHHGEPhh6aR?width=662&height=586&cropmode=none)

 In this image, creators provide timed-release encrypted data or procedures and send them to the blockchain; and to be released in a future event.
 For example, an analyst can encrypt its suggested actions toward future events and send them to the TREX network.
 We call them creators, who create strategies and predictions based on their analysis or other AI algorithms.
 The creator could be a person or an AI bot.
 It does not matter since all of his mentions about future events could be recorded on our blockchain, thus, becoming immutable.
 The encrypted data would be decrypted and released in the future after the event occurs (e. g.
-Market closed and the final price of an asset was revealed).
+Market closed and revealed the final price of an asset).
 Since the on-chain data is immutable, the creators cannot delete their wrong suggestions or predictions.
 All of their previous data would generate a reputation for themselves.

 Third-party on-chain data services, which disassemble the block data into extrinsic and analyze encrypted forecasts or strategies, could develop ranks or recommendations based on specific metrics (e. g., return of investment).
 Furthermore, the end users may get early access to a creator's data by paying them a fee.
 Thus, end users can use the predictions and investment strategies created by the creators for their interests.
 Those third-party services essentially are archiver nodes hosting a block index engine to decrypt on-chain data and put it into a PostgreSQL database.
 In addition, they may customize their business logic to their specific service and provide API interfaces to end users and their front-end applications.